ersanchez/notes/autokey-install.md

 AutoKey can be installed by

 * using a package manager
-* using a Git repository
+* using a pip
-* building from source

 ### Removing Existing AutoKey

 1. Quit Autokey - verify the AutoKey icon is not present in your system tray
 1. Backup your `~/.config/autokey` directory if you wish to save your current scripts and phrases
+1. Uninstall the existing AutoKey

 ## Package Manager

 ### Debian and Derivatives

-This applies to Debian and Debian-derived distributions such as Ubuntu and Mint.
+This section applies to Debian and derivatives such as Ubuntu and Mint.
 These steps assume that you have Python version 3.5 or higher.

 If you don't know what a PPA is you can learn about them [here][ppa].